Assassin's Creed Odyssey: The Fate of Atlantis

+Those Who Are Treasured

+In 421 BC, the Eagle Bearer, exhausted by their adventures and pressured by their new responsibility as the Keeper, decides to take a vacation on the island of Korfu.
+After six months, Barnabas and Herodotos find them and are concerned that the Eagle Bearer has become sedentary, inviting them to take part in a treasure hunt.
+During their search, the Eagle Bearer stumbles upon a group of pirates who are looking for an artifact hidden on Korfu, and finds the key to the chest in which the artifact is held.
+After being forced to surrender the key to the pirates, who captured Herodotos, the Eagle Bearer confronts and kills the pirate captain, who has found the artifact: an Apple of Eden.
+As the Eagle Bearer approaches the Apple, it interacts with their spear, de-powering it.

+Speaking with Aletheia, she informs the Eagle Bearer of other Isu artifacts hidden across the globe and claims that, as the Keeper, it is their duty to find and destroy them.
+However, the Eagle Bearer refuses to abandon their friends and life in Greece, leaving to find Barnabas, who the Apple has corrupted.
+After fighting Barnabas and separating him from the artifact, the Eagle Bearer decides to inform him of their immortality, which Barnabas agrees to keep secret.
+Now aware of the dangers of Isu artifacts, the Eagle Bearer accepts Aletheia's mission and leaves Greece to begin their new journey alongside Barnabas after gifting their spear to Herodotos.
+Centuries later, the Eagle Bearer, left to continue their journey alone, travels to Egypt and places a scroll given to them by Herodotos in the Library of Alexandria.

 Development

 Assassin's Creed Odyssey was developed by Ubisoft Quebec.
 Development of the game commenced shortly following the release of Assassin's Creed Syndicate (2015).
 The game marked the transformation of Assassin's Creed from an action-adventure stealth game to an action role-playing game, a transition that began with Assassin's Creed Origins (2017), developed by long-time series developer Ubisoft Montreal.
 Origins marked the series' transition into a larger open world with a larger emphasis on player's progression, while Odyssey further facilitated this transition by introducing role-playing elements and choices.
 Origins was released a year earlier than Odyssey, and this allowed the Quebec team to incorporate changes to the game after listening to players' feedback.
 Similar to other Ubisoft games, numerous other developers from around the world participated in the game's development.
 The game was co-developed by Ubisoft's studios in Montreal, Bucharest, Montpellier, Singapore, Shanghai, Chengdu, Kyiv, and Pune.
 External studios including Spearsoft and Technicolor also provided additional assistance.
 The game was declared gold on September 14, 2018, meaning it was being prepared for duplication and release.